 Although textual encodings of PKIX structures can occur anywhere, many tools are known to offer an option to output this encoding when serializing PKIX structures.
-To promote interoperability and to separate DER encodings from textual encodings, This Internet-Draft RECOMMENDS that the extension crt be used for the textual encoding of a certificate.
-Implementations should be aware that in spite of this recommendation, many tools still default to encode certificates in this textual encoding with the extension cer.
+To promote interoperability and to separate DER encodings from textual encodings, the extension .crt SHOULD be used for the textual encoding of a certificate.
+Implementations should be aware that in spite of this recommendation, many tools still default to encode certificates in this textual encoding with the extension .cer.